Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Data Analysis and Results

 \subsubsection{Covariance ratio}

 We calculate covariance ratios by dividing the long-timescale covariance spectrum by the short-timescale covariance spectrum.
 By utilizing more than 70 observations from \emph{Insight}-HXMT during the X-ray hard state, we investigated the evolution of the covariance ratio throughout the outburst.
 As mentioned earlier, due to the enormity of the dataset, here we only display the covariance ratios for the five representative epochs of observations in Figure \ref{cov_ratio}.
 The covariance ratios remain relatively constant with energy below approximately 30 keV.
-However, above 30 keV, the covariance ratios increase with energy, indicating a \textit{\textbf{hard excess}} of variability on long timescales.
+However, above 30 keV, the covariance ratios increase with energy, indicating a \textit{\ {hard excess}} of variability on long timescales.
 In other words, the trend of coherence toward higher energies on long timescales differs from that on short timescales.
 This suggests that the variability in the hard band exhibits distinct behaviors on both long and short timescales.
+By analyzing the significant changes in the covariance ratio with energy, we can see in a model-independent way that the variability of the hard band ($>$ 30 keV) emission, which is linearly correlated with the variability of the soft band (2-10 keV) emission, exhibits distinct behaviors on both long and short timescales.
 An increase in the covariance ratio may indicate additional Comptonization variability on long timescales.

-As illustrated in Figure \ref{cov_ratio}, the covariance ratio on MJD 58203 displays a significantly steeper slope than in adjacent observations.
-This indicates that the profile of the covariance ratio evolves over time.
-In the first epoch, the covariance ratio increases gradually with increasing energy.
-In subsequent epochs, the trend of the covariance ratio increasing with energy becomes more pronounced.
-Notably, a hard excess appears abruptly above approximately 30 keV on long timescales.
-As previously discussed, the hard X-ray component, which correlates with the soft X-ray component, spans a broad energy range across all timescales but shows greater variation on longer timescales.

-By analyzing the significant changes in the covariance ratio with energy, we can see in a model-independent way that the variability of the hard band ($>$ 30 keV) emission, which is linearly correlated with the variability of the soft band (2-10 keV) emission, exhibits distinct behaviors on both long and short timescales.
+A clear evolution in the covariance ratio is apparent across different epochs (Figure \ref{cov_ratio}).
+In the first epoch (MJD 58194), the covariance ratio increases gradually with energy but displays a relatively shallow slope.
+In subsequent epochs, this energy-dependent trend becomes more pronounced.
+On MJD 58203, near the peak of the long-term light curve, the covariance ratio exhibits a significantly steeper slope than in other observations.
+After MJD 58203, the slope gradually decreases.
+This evolution indicates distinct X-ray variability behavior during the rising phase (before MJD 58200) and the decaying phase (after MJD 58200).